If you want to learn how to develop a product lifecycle strategy, you have come to the right place. That’s […]Read More »

-For the vast majority of email marketing campaigns, the most effective email marketing strategy is focused on three main criteria:
+For the vast majority of email marketing campaigns, the most effective email marketing strategies and tactics are focused on three main criteria:

-This is one reason why email marketing can be such an effective strategy.
+This is one reason why email marketing can be such an effective marketing strategy.

 Now let’s get into some email details.